Take a sneak peek at the new NIST.gov and let us know what you think!

 (Please note: some content may not be complete on the beta site.).

-Maria Nadal is currently involved with spectrophotometric measurements in the Sensor Science Division at NIST.
-Her primary areas of research are color and appearance.
-She is involved in developing new calibration service and standard reference materials for surface color, specular gloss, and diffuse transmittance, as well as research in the goniochromatic attributes of special effect coatings.
+Maria Nadal is a research chemist with the National Institute of Standards and Technology in the United States.
+She joined NIST in 1997 to work in the fields of Spectrophotometry, Color and Appearance, and Photometry and in 2001 was appointed as the Color and Appearance Project Leader.
+Her areas of research include all aspects of color and appearance, photometry, and measurement uncertainty.
+She is involved in developing new calibration service, measurement assurance programs, and standard reference materials for surface color, specular gloss, diffuse transmittance, and LED products as well as research in the goniochromatic attributes of special effect coatings.

 Sensor Science Division

 Ph.D.
 Physical Chemistry, University of Colorado, Boulder, CO

 B.S.
 Chemistry, University of Puerto Rico, Rio Piedras, Puerto Rico